 Abstract:

 The Southern Pine Beetle (SPB), Dendroctonus frontalis, is an opportunistic species that attacks stressed trees weakened by drought, storm damage, or fire.
 In 2000, about 18,600 acres of pine forest were damaged throughout the Bankhead National Forest due to SPB.
 The United States Forest Service (USFS) currently uses expensive manned aerial surveys, such as aerial photography and LiDAR, as well as MODIS ForWarn and Forest Disturbance Monitor data to help with mitigation efforts.
 This project used remotely sensed data to identify infected areas throughout Alabama and determine outbreak patterns.
 Aqua/Terra MODIS were used to derive a Normalized Difference Vegetation Index (NDVI) to show the health of the pine trees and a Normalized Moisture Difference Index (NMDI) to show the surrounding drought conditions.
 The Tropical Rainfall Measuring Mission (TRMM) and the Global Precipitation Measurement (GPM) were both used to analyze precipitation within the study area.
-SRTM-v2 Digital Elevation Models (DEMs) were used to understand how elevation and slope affects SPB susceptibility.
+SRTM-v2 Digital Elevation Models (DEMs) were used to understand how elevation and slope affect SPB susceptibility.
 Presence SPB data and various environmental variables were analyzed by the Princeton Maximum Entropy model (MaxEnt) to assess areas susceptible to a SPB outbreak .
 Additionally, this project determined where mitigation efforts should be focused by creating a Historical Pine Beetle Coverage Map and a Pine Beetle Prediction Map.
 The USFS used these methodologies and maps to reduce costs and time associated with SPB suppression in Bankhead National Forest.

 Community Concerns: